-The new, so-called "piezotronics" could lead to a new class of intelligent, self-powered microrobots that have a range of applications from studying the environment to spying on extremists.
+The new, so-called "piezotronics" could be lead to a new class of intelligent, self-powered microrobots, which have a range of applications from studying the environment to spying on extremists.

 "This is the first time that a mechanical action has been used to create a logic operation," said Z.L.
 Wang, a researcher at Georgia Tech and co-author of a series of reports in Nano Letters, Advanced Materials and elsewhere detailing his recent advances in piezotronics.